apthagowda97/openvino_people_counter/README.md

 ### Step 3 - FFmpeg Server

-Open new terminal and run the below commands.
+Open a new terminal and run the below commands.
 ```
 sudo ffserver -f ./ffmpeg/server.conf
 ```